Charles Marchant Stevenson III was born to Mildred and Charles Stevenson II on August 29, 1927 in Washington, D.C.

 Like his friends the Zachas, at least equal to his artistic gifts, Stevenson had great generosity of spirit.

-Time, talent and resources, Charles Marchant Stevenson gave unstintingly to his community, sponsoring exhibitions, concerts and plays, making grants to young artists, musicians and writers, well as giving the Mendocino Art Center generous donations of time and money.
+Time, talent and resources, Charles Marchant Stevenson gave unstintingly to his community, sponsoring exhibitions, concerts and plays, making grants to young artists, musicians and writers, as well as giving the Mendocino Art Center generous donations of time and money.
 Stevenson and his longtime companion Tom Burnham made the Art Center a spectacular gift of land in the heart of the village, with the stipulation that low-cost housing for artists be built on the property.
 That the Art Center was unable to fulfill the Stevenson/Burnham dream diminishes neither its beauty nor the selfless example they set.

 The Art Center's Stevenson Studio was the gift of the artist's parents, Mildred and Charles Marchant Stevenson II.